Trayvon Martin, 10 years later: Teen's death changes nation

-NEW YORK (AP) — Trayvon Martin’s final night began with a convenience store run and ended in confrontation with a neighborhood watch volunteer, leaving the 17-year-old dead on the street.
+It might have been expected to end there — the violent deaths of Black teenagers have rarely drawn even fleeting attention.

-The killing of this baby-faced, hoodie-wearing, unarmed youth still reverberates 10 years later -- in protest, in partisanship, in racial reckoning and reactionary response, in social justice and social media.
+But the killing of this baby-faced, hoodie-wearing, unarmed youth at the hands of a stranger still reverberates 10 years later — in protest, in partisanship, in racial reckoning and reactionary response, in social justice and social media.

-“We’re the Trayvon Martin generation, we are the people who were moved into action because of it," said Nailah Summers-Polite, co-director of Dream Defenders, an organization founded in Florida after Martin’s death.

-Martin was visiting his father in a gated community in Sanford, Florida, a suburb of Orlando, on Feb.
-26, 2012.
-On the way back from the store, he was eyed by George Zimmerman, then 28, a member of the community’s neighborhood watch.

 In the confrontation that followed, Zimmerman would tell authorities, Martin attacked him, forcing him to use his gun to save himself.
 Zimmerman was allowed to go free.